Postal Facts - U.S. Postal Service

 1971

-first female agents hired
+first female inspectors

 In 1971, the Postal Inspection Service became one of the first federal law enforcement organizations to hire female agents.